frederic-perez/AmE-dictionary/data/dictionary.md

 __rarer than hens’ teeth__ _idiom_ Incredibly scarce or rare; extremely difficult or impossible to find.
 __raring__
 __rascal__
+__rascality__ _n_ The trait of indulging in disreputable pranks. _Syn_ prankishness, roguishness _I had underestimated the rascality of my roommate, who had replaced my shoelaces with spaghetti yet again._
 __rash<sup>1</sup>__ _n_ :nine: (rashes) __1__ An outbreak of reddening or spots on the body. _Discussing diaper rashes with fifteen-year-old mothers._ _Skin rashes._ __2__ A large number of instances of a specified thing during a short period. _A rash of oil problems._ _A rash of promotions._
 __rash<sup>2</sup>__ _adj_ :two: Acting or done too quickly, without considering the effects of your actions. _I made a rash decision based on emotions._
 __Rashomon effect__ _n_ _The Rashomon effect is invoked to indicate how witnesses to the same event may see it differently._